wing5wong/artisan-whs-static/source/_news/2019-09-16_whanganuis-toby-brooke-in-top-20-at-world-champs.md

 They had to face a tricky side-wind on the 22km course in Saint-Pierre De Quiberon.

-The 21-year-old Brooke finished 16th in his race, 9m 11s behind the race winner Joshua Fern of South Africa, who won in 1h 39m 5s.
+**The 21-year-old Brooke finished 16th in his race**, 9m 11s behind the race winner Joshua Fern of South Africa, who won in 1h 39m 5s.

 Waller placed 24th, coming 11m 39s behind Fern.